Lesson 3: A full-fledged application to physics#

 opt_state = optimizer.init( params )

-Prepare some parameters for the training loop.
+We also prepare some parameters for the training loop.

 # training parameters